jitesoft/php-loggers/README.md

 ## Php7 and Php8

-The `php-7` (or `dev-php-7`) branch is not actively maintained, while security patches might be applied to it.
-The v2.x tags will be used for php7 and no new features will be applied.
-From version 3.0.0 and forward, the package will use the `psr/log >= 3.0.0` package, which requires php8 or over, as will this package.
+v2.x tags requires php 7+
+v3.x tags requires php 8+
+v4.x tags requires php 8.1+

+Only latest (currently php8.1+) is maintained.

 ## Implemented loggers

-All loggers (with the exception of the NullLogger) are able to set which logging levels they should actually log on via the `setLogLevel` method.
+All loggers are able to set which logging levels they should actually log on via the `setLogLevel` method.

 ### `StdLogger`